Bring your class to the Cibolo Nature Center or Herff Farm for a hands-on learning adventure to remember.

-Please contact Stephanie Regets, Director of Programs, stephanie@cibolo.org or call 210-274-6297.
+Please contact nature@cibolo.org or call (830)249-4616.

-$12 per participant (includes adults and children age 3 and up)
+$12 per participant (includes students and chaperones)

 Bring the Cibolo Center for Conservation Outdoor Classroom to your school for a conservation education presentation that will activate and engage your classroom’s outdoor learning space.
 We will provide a classroom outreach to each class in an outdoor area on your school grounds.
 Our program includes environmental nature conservation focused inquiry-based presentations, exciting interactives, and community science projects to your classroom.
 We can work with any grade k-12.